Get your BAS Library Membership Today

 BAS bridges the worlds of archaeology and the Bible through its flagship magazine, Biblical Archaeology Review (BAR), as well as through Bible Review and Archaeology Odyssey.
 You can now have online access to all editions of these magazines through the BAS Library at the special limited-time price of $29.95 per year.

-For over 37 years, we’ve been striving to bring the fascinating world that connects archaeology with the Bible to our hundreds of thousands of readers in plain language.
+For 40 years, we’ve been striving to bring the fascinating world that connects archaeology with the Bible to our hundreds of thousands of readers in plain language.
 In addition to thousands of articles in the BAS Library, you’ll also receive illuminating and entertaining online books based on a Smithsonian Institution lecture series and videos featuring Dead Sea Scroll experts.

 Additionally the BAS Library offers your favorite Bible and archaeology magazines organized into carefully selected Special Collections on popular topics such as the Dead Sea Scrolls, the historical Jesus and the Temple Mount.
 And with a BAS Library subscription, you’ll receive 10% off BAS products and monthly member specials.